Master in Graphic Design

 Graphic Designer and photographer.
 Coordinator of the Master's Degree in Graphic Design.
 Coordinator of the Graphic Design Diploma

-Coordinator of the Master's Degree in Graphic Design and the Design Diploma Bau Nit
+Coordinator of the Master's Degree in Graphic Design and the Diploma in Graphic Design

 Coordinator